apache/ignite-3/modules/table/tech-notes/rebalance.md

 - Start new raft nodes.
 Initiate/update change peer request to raft group (effectively from 1 node per partition)
 - Stop all redundant nodes.
 Change stable partition assignment to the new one and finish rebalance process.

+## New metastore keys
+For further steps, we should introduce some new metastore keys:
+- `partition.assignments.stable` - the list of peers, which process operations for partition at the current moment.
+- `partition.assignments.pending` - the list of peers, where current rebalance move the partition.
+- `partition.assignments.planned` - the list of peers, which will be used for new rebalance, when current will be finished.

+Also, we will need the utility key:
+- `partition.assignments.change.trigger.revision` - the key, needed for processing the event about assignments' update trigger only once.

 ## Operations, which can trigger rebalance
 Three types of events can trigger the rebalance:
 - API call of any special method like `org.apache.ignite.Ignite.setBaseline`, which will change baseline value in metastore (1 for all tables for now, but maybe it should be separate per table in future)